Debra Rucker Coleman, Architect

 Average

 Plans described as "average" often have a few unique design features.
 The roof may be stick-framed to enclose a second floor.
 They might be 10% more expensive to build when compared to a "simple" home.
+They often have a basement.

 Complex

 Homes rated "complex" suggest that they may have complicated framing systems.
-The walls may be ICF or the roofs may have a central atrium.
+The roofs may have a central atrium.
 These homes may be 20% more to build when compared to a "simple" home.
-Especially if budget is a big concern, having a builder price the home from a Review Set prior to purchasing the Construction Prints or CAD Files is recommended.

 Wall Type